Akash420-oss/LoVeriA-ViRus/README.md

 # 👾LoVeriA👾ViRus👾
-Actually I've made this project for mylove...😍 on Valentine's Day...❤️ When i was doing this on that time i forgot the difference between machine code and human feelings...😔 Because i've also cracked her feelings...💔 she was my source code and her feelings were executable file
+Actually I've made this project for MyLove...😍 on Valentine's Day...❤️ When i was doing this on that time i forgot the difference between machine code and human feelings...😔 Because i've also cracked her feelings...💔
+Her feelings like an executable file which i've cracked and decompile it, during that time i've lost my source code which was she...